MISP/misp-dashboard/README.md

   libapache2-mod-wsgi-py3
 ```

-Configuration file `/etc/apache2/sites-available/misp-dashboard.conf` assumes that `misp-dashboard` is cloned into `var/www/misp-dashboard`.
+Configuration file `/etc/apache2/sites-available/misp-dashboard.conf` assumes that `misp-dashboard` is cloned into `/var/www/misp-dashboard`.
 It runs as user `misp` in this example.
-Change the permissions to folder and files accordingly.
+Change the permissions to your custom folder and files accordingly.

 ```
 <VirtualHost *:8001>